-Instead, we visited the ‘Boleteria’ up on the right hand side, the opposite way to the pier.
-Boats run throughout the day, leaving from 9am-4pm and there will be plenty of services.
-However, in order to make the return bus leaving at 3pm, aim to be on a boat by 12.30pm (this is the latest, latest!).
+Instead, we visited the ‘Boleteria’ up on the right-hand side, the opposite way to the pier.
+Boats run throughout the day, leaving from 9 am-4 pm and there will be plenty of services.
+However, in order to make the return bus leave at 3 pm, aim to be on a boat by 12.30 pm (this is the latest, latest!).

 Purchase a Park Ticket

 With the boat ticket in hand, now visit the Conaf office to purchase the national reserve entry ticket.
 Locals pay 3,000CP (€4.30) and us tourists pay 6,00CP (€9).
-This where we saved a little.
-Luke used his Irish charm mixed with his pitch perfect Spanish, and slid in a few Chilean slang words we picked up during our two weeks in Taltal and we got the local price.
+This was where we saved a little.
+Luke used his Irish charm mixed with his pitch-perfect Spanish and slid in a few Chilean slang words we picked up during our two weeks in Taltal and we got the local price.

-Otherwise, tink of the fee a contribution to conserving the natural environment.
-It’s a feel good donation and not just a charge (lie to yourself!).
+Otherwise, think of the fee as a contribution to conserving the natural environment.
+It’s a feel-good donation and not just a charge (lie to yourself!).

 To find the office, follow the blue wooden signposts, opposite the pier.
-Show your ore booked boat ticket here and recieve your entry ticket.
+Show your pre-booked boat ticket here and receive your entry ticket.
 Now with both tickets in hand, head to the pier and wait until the captain calls the boat name and number.

 The Tour Itself:

-The tour usually starts with an hour and half boat ride around two of the three main Islands, Choros and Chañaral.
+The tour usually starts with an hour-and-a-half boat ride around two of the three main Islands, Choros and Chañaral.
 Keep an eye out for dolphins on your way towards the islands and if you spot anything, be sure to let the captain know so he can get closer, without disturbing of course.